davidhusa/diamondbears/README.md

 ## Usage
 1. Clone the package
 2. Create a file called awsaccess.json in a folder named private.
 3. Update awsaccess.json with your S3 credentials.
-If you don't have them, then just ust this example object:
+If you don't have them, then just use this example object:
 ```
 {
   "key": "AKIAI3Z7CUAFHG53DMJA",